-Regular maintenance is essential for keeping your water softener operating at peak efficiency.
+Regular maintenance is essential for keeping your water softener system operating at peak efficiency.
 A well-maintained system ensures you continue to enjoy the benefits of soft water while preventing costly repairs and premature replacement.
 Neglecting maintenance can lead to reduced efficiency, damage to appliances, and higher operating costs.

 This comprehensive guide covers all aspects of water softener maintenance, from salt refills and tank cleaning to resin maintenance and system checks.
 Follow these recommendations to extend the life of your system and maintain optimal performance.